Grace-Vee/LITA-Capstone-Sales-Data/README.md

 ### Data Sources
 ---
-Data used for this project was an excel data provided by the Incubator Hub LITA facilitators, the data was converted to CSV format, to be imported to SQL and make it eaccessible for analysis.
+Data used for this project was an excel data provided by the Incubator Hub LITA facilitators, the data was converted to CSV format,  before importing to SQL, for easy and seamless analysis.

 ### Data Description
 ---